Western Australia

 Dampier Salt communities

-Two of our DSL operations employ a residential workforce – that is, employees live in towns near our operations.
-We want local communities to share in the benefits that come from our operations – providing local jobs is one.
+Our 2 DSL operations employ a residential workforce – that is, employees live in towns near our operations.
+We want local communities to share in the benefits that come from our operations – providing local jobs is one of these benefits.

-Our community partner, the Polly Farmer Foundation, provides educational support and mentoring for Indigenous secondary school students through the Follow the Dream Program.
+We have strong community partnerships.
+One of our partners, the Polly Farmer Foundation, provides educational support and mentoring for Indigenous secondary school students through the Follow the Dream Program.
 This successful program is delivered in partnership with the Department of Education and Woodside Energy.

 Cultural heritage